MiMLoader/MiMLoader/README.md

 - **Mod Compatibility:** Our mod loader ensures compatibility with a wide range of mods created by the Moonstone Island community.
 Explore new gameplay elements, characters, quests, and much more.

-- **User-Friendly Interface:** The loader comes with a user-friendly interface, making it easy to enable, disable, and manage installed mods.
-Customize your gaming experience with just a few clicks.

 ## Installation

 Either follow this guide or install on steam.

-1. **Download:** Obtain the latest version of the mod loader from the github.

-3. **Run Installer:** Execute the installer program and Install it to be in the same folder as the original game folder.
+1. **Download:** Obtain the latest version of the mod loader from the github and place the executable in a new folder in the same parent as the original game.

-4. **Launch Moonstone Island Mod Lodaer:** Start the game with the created launch option.
+4. **Launch Moonstone Island Mod Loader:** Start the game with the executable.

 5. **Enjoy Modding:** Visit the modding community to discover and download exciting mods.
 Install them using the mod loader's interface and enhance your Moonstone Island experience.